-For additional reading
+For related reading

 If you enjoy reading history in fictional form, check out 20 most enlightening historical novels (plus dozens of runners-up).
 And if you’re looking for exciting historical novels, check out Top 10 historical mysteries and thrillers.

 You might also enjoy my posts:

-- Top 10 mystery and thriller series;
+- Top 10 mystery and thriller series

-- 20 excellent standalone mysteries and thrillers; and
+- 20 excellent standalone mysteries and thrillers

-- 20 outstanding detective series from around the world.
+- 30 outstanding detective series from around the world

-And you can always find my most popular reviews, and the most recent ones, plus a guide to this whole site, on the Home Page.
+And you can always find my most popular reviews, and the most recent ones, on the Home Page.